-Finally, PeerJ PrePrints (research that hasn't been formally peer-reviewed) are free for authors if made public.
-The research savings would be even greater than that reported on the frontpage if preprints were included.
+Finally, PeerJ Preprints (research that hasn't been formally peer-reviewed) are free for authors if made public.
+So, the research savings would be even greater if preprints were included in these numbers.